pharaox/carnalitas_x/README.md

 * 25 if owning slaves of their faith is shunned by your faith.
 * 50 if owning slaves of their faith is considered a crime by your faith.

+#### Trait Events

+* Every time you sell someone originally enslaved by you, you may acquire the [*Slaver* trait](#traits) via the *Infamous Slaver* event.
+The chance is 5% after 10 times, 10% after 20, and so on.
+* Every time you free or ransom someone not originally enslaved by you, you may acquire the [*Liberator* trait](#traits) via the *Famous Liberator* event.
+The chance is 5% after 10 times, 10% after 20, and so on.

 ### Slave Memories